smoeding/prolog-wordle/README.md

     compiling /Users/stm/prolog-wordle/wordle.pro for byte code...
     /Users/stm/prolog-wordle/wordle.pro compiled, 235 lines read - 15126 bytes written, 7 ms

-Initialize a new game by calling the `play` goal:
+Initialize a new game by calling the `play` goal with the language to use as parameter (english and german are supported):

-    | ?- play.
+    | ?- play(german).

 You can list the possible solutions by calling the `words` goal: